interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 **`test.*`, `test1.*`, `test2.*`, and `test3.*`**

 A node MUST run either in a test network or on the live network but never on both.
 If a node is running on the test network it MUST reject all packets in the global address-space, `g.*`.
-Likewise, if node is running on the live netw    ork it MUST reject any packets with addresses in the `test.*`, `test1.*`, `test2.*`, or `test3.*` address-spaces.
+Likewise, if a node is running on the live network it MUST reject any packets with addresses in the `test.*`, `test1.*`, `test2.*`, or `test3.*` address-spaces.

 ## Settlement

 When a node routes a packet it is accepting an offer, from the requesting peer, to pay for proof-of-delivery of that packet.
 When it returns a valid response to the requesting peer (an ILP Fulfill packet with the correct fulfillment) before the expiry of the request, this creates an obligation between the peers.
 The requesting peer now owes the forwarding peer the amount specified in the request packet.

 According to an agreed schedule the two peers will reconcile and settle the obligations created between them as a result of successfully forwarding ILP packets.
-It is important to note that this process is a bi-lateral concern and does not impact the settlement of obligations between other nodes involved in forwarding that packet.
+It is important to note that this process is a bilateral concern and does not impact the settlement of obligations between other nodes involved in forwarding that packet.

-The specific schedule and mechansim for doing this will be specific to the settlement system used by the peers (e.g. payment channels on a distributed ledger, traditional wire transfers via the banking system, etc.), therefor the functionality required to do this is not included in the core node but rather in settlement-system-specific plugins or adaptors.
+The specific schedule and mechanism for doing this will be specific to the settlement system used by the peers (e.g. payment channels on a distributed ledger, traditional wire transfers via the banking system, etc.), therefore the functionality required to do this is not included in the core node but rather in settlement-system-specific plugins or adaptors.

-It is necessary for the node to have a view of the current outstanding obligations with the peer (the peer's account balance) in order to apply appropriate risk management measures when processing packets from the peer.
+It is necessary for the connector to have a view of the current outstanding obligations with the peer (the peer's account balance) in order to apply appropriate risk management measures when processing packets from the peer.

-The logic that determines when to perform a settlement is currently implemented within the node (as opposed to in the plugin) and as such the node must instruct the plugin when to perform a settlement.
-This reduces the outstanding obligations with the peer to a limit that the node considers safe such that it can forward further packets for the peer.
+The logic that determines when to perform a settlement is currently implemented within the connector in the reference implementation (as opposed to in the plugin) and as such the connector must instruct the plugin when to perform a settlement.
+This reduces the outstanding obligations with the peer to a limit that the connector considers safe such that it can forward further packets for the peer.

-Where the plugin is managing the balance of the peer it may be possible to simplify the interface between the node and the plugin to simply be the exchange of ILP packets however it is likely that the node will still need to have a view of the peer's unsettled balance to allow it to apply risk management measures of its own.
+Where the plugin is managing the balance of the peer it may be possible to simplify the interface between the connector and the plugin to simply be the exchange of ILP packets however it is likely that the node will still need to have a view of the peer's unsettled balance to allow it to apply risk management measures of its own.

-More details are provided in (Balance Management)[#balance-management].

 ### Plugin Interface